cdp1337/ARKSurvivalAscended-Linux/README.md

 If your single server cannot run all maps, this script supports multiple servers sharing the same `cluster` directory via NFS to allow players to jump between maps, even if they are on different physical servers.

+In addition to the base maps, modded maps are supported too!

 ![Discord Logo](images/discord-logo.webp)